yamilafuentes/Reloj/README.md

-# Reloj
+# Clock
-Ejercicio de practica de un curso sobre html css y javascript.
+___

+Exercise to learn and practice html css and js, it is a wall clock and a digital clock.
+I follow this video [https://youtu.be/io1BpipMHvI](https://youtu.be/io1BpipMHvI)